symbionext/DockerizedRobotFramework/README.md

 # Enhancements to existing implementation:
 Split existing content to tree different images:
-* Base container that include pure Robot Framework, installed by using pip.
+* Base container that include Robot Framework, installed by using pip and tools to Jenkins-slave.
 * Customer specifig library container that based to Robot_framework_base container and customer required libraries are installed by using pip => This container is under execution in pipeline.
 It is light waith container to customer purposes.
 * Test case development container.
 Based to Robot_framework_library container and RIDE is installed by using pip => This made possible test case development by using exactly same version of robot/libraryes than is used in pipeline.
 <br>